ming436534/modelizr/docs/modifiers/QueryModifiers.md

 Generate the query and send it to the specified GraphQL server.
 You will get a promise returned and can continue chaining `.then` and `.catch`.

-> No modifiers can be chained after using this modifier
+> No modifiers can be chained after using this modifier, and cannot be used on static tools.

 You will be given the response as the first argument, and a normalize tool as the second.